Variety of power sums and divisors in the moduli space of cubic fourfolds: Some divisors in the moduli space of cubic fourfolds

 Consider the case where $p$ does not belong to $\PP(W)$ and let us compute how many conditions on $f$ are imposed by (\ref{eqn18aout}) for fixed $p,\,W $.
 We may choose coordinates $X_i,\,i=0,\ldots,5$, such that $W$ is defined by $X_i=0,\,i=3,4,5$ and $p$ is defined by equations $X_i=0,\,i=0,\ldots,4$.
 Then $f$ has to satisfy the conditions

 Equivalently, we have

 The number of coefficients of $f$ annihilated by these conditions is $15$.
-As the pair $(p,W)$ has $14$ parameters, we conclude that the $f$ satisfying these equations for some $p,\,W$ fill-in at most a hypersurface (it is not hard to prove that they actually fill-in a hypersurface).
-It is clearly irreducible, because it is dominated by a projective bundle over the parameter space for $(p,W)$.
+As the pair $(p,W)$ has $14$ parameters, we conclude that the $f$ satisfying these equations for some $(p,\,W)$ fill-out at most a hypersurface.
+On the other hand, the map

+is generically injective; for general $f$, the apolar ideal is generated by the quadrics orthogonal to the partials of $f$, and according to Macaulays theorem, the apolar ideal defines $f$ up to scalar.
+The rank $3$ locus in $\PP(S^2V)$ has codimension $6$, so the $6$-dimensional subspaces of $S^2V$ that intersect the rank $3$ locus form a hypersurface section in $G(6,S^2V)$.
+Therefore the cubic forms that have a partial of rank $3$ form at least a divisor in $\PP(S^3V)_{reg}$, i.e. they form exactly a divisor.
+It is irreducible, because it is dominated by a projective bundle over the parameter space for $(p,W)$.
+Denote this hypersurface by $D_{rk3}$.